awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ---
 **NOTE**

-<sup>\*</sup> Unless you perform failover to the standby instance which was never backed up before, then first snapshot will be full instead of incemental\.
+<sup>\*</sup> Unless you perform failover to the standby instance which was never backed up before, then first snapshot will be full instead of incremental\.

 ---